sqldelight/sqldelight/docs/js_sqlite/index.md

 SQLDelight's web worker driver isn't tied to a specific implementation of a worker.
 Instead the driver communicates with the worker using a standardized set of messages.
-SQLDelight provides an implementation of a worker that uses [SQL.js].
+SQLDelight provides an in-memory worker that uses [SQL.js] and a persistent worker that uses SQLite's standard OPFS VFS.

-See the [SQL.js Worker] page for details on setting it up for your project, or the [Custom Workers] page for details on implementing your own.
+See the [SQL.js Worker] or [SQLite Wasm OPFS Worker] page for setup details, or the [Custom Workers] page for details on implementing your own.

 ## Using a Web Worker

-When creating an instance of a web worker driver, you must pass a reference to the web worker that will be used to handle all SQL operations.
-The `Worker` constructor accepts `URL` object that references the worker script.
+When creating a driver for SQL.js or a custom worker, pass a reference to the worker that will handle all SQL operations.
+The `Worker` constructor accepts a `URL` object that references the worker script.
+The [SQLite Wasm OPFS Worker] helper creates its dedicated module worker automatically.

 Webpack has special support for referencing a worker script from an installed NPM package by passing `import.meta.url` as a second argument to the `URL` constructor.
 Webpack will automatically bundle